NRC-Lund/spikebit/README.md

 ### Client arguments:
 * --host - server to connect to (default localhost)
 * --simsz - size of simulation, number of complete messages to send (default 100)
+* --encode - use real time encoding for simulated data (spiketrains) instead of pregenerated numpy arrays

 ### Server arguments:
 * --nsys - number of clients to connect to (default 1 system)